hjs-spec/eusair-jep-initial-assessment/docs/TECHNICAL_NEUTRALITY.md

 * The Sidecar does not maintain a persistent database of business transactions.
 Each judgment is an independent cryptographic event.

-* **Compliance Value**: This ensures that HJS remains a neutral utility.
+* **Compliance Value**: This ensures that JEP remains a neutral utility.
 It provides a standardized "Accountability Layer" that can move with the enterprise across different technological environments without losing the audit trail's continuity.

 ---